wilsonmar/wilsonmar.github.io/_posts/2019-05-15-tricentis.md

    PROTIP: Use an additional monitor so you can see the tutorial on one screen and your notes in another screen.

-## Tosca Commander UI
+## Tosca Commander

 1. Create a new <strong>workspace</strong>.

+   When a workspace is created, Subset Default objects are automatically imported or via the option Import Subset. the `Standard.tce` file is located at `%TRICENTIS_PROJECTS%\ToscaCommander`.

+   The Standard.tce file (default objects) contains some useful Modules, pre-defined Virtual Folders and Standard Reports.

+   ### UI Tour

-   As with other Windows UI apps, a ribbon appears for each menu item
+   As with other Windows UI apps such as Microsoft Word/Excel/Project, when each menu item is clicked, its <strong>ribbon</strong> appears.

    <a target="_blank" href="https://user-images.githubusercontent.com/300046/57995524-c3726480-7a7f-11e9-9872-208b3dd70286.jpg"><img alt="tosca-menu-780x168-15363.jpg" width="780" height="168" src="https://user-images.githubusercontent.com/300046/57995524-c3726480-7a7f-11e9-9872-208b3dd70286.jpg"></a>

    The blue icons at the top are for save, undo, redo.

+   The left pane is for navigation, the middle page is the working pane.

-   Window tabs (such as "test cases") makes it easier to use the mouse among sections, listed alphabetically:
+   Window tabs (such as "test cases") makes it easier to use the mouse among <strong>sections</strong> which are listed alphabetically within the left navigation pane but can be arranged to a lifecycle sequnece such as:

-   * BI-Testing
+   1. Requirements
-   * Configurations
+   1. Configurations
+   1. TestPlanning
+   1. TestCasesDesign

+   1. TestCases
+   1. Modules
-   * Execution
+   1. Execution
-   * Issues
+   1. Issues

-   * Modules
+   1. BI-Testing
-   * Reporting
+   1. Reporting
-   * Requirements
-   * TestCasesDesign
-   * TestCases
-   * TestPlanning
    <br /><br />

-   The left pane is for navigation, the middle page is the working pane.

    A <strong>subset</strong> is a file containing Tosca artifacts which can be shared with other projects using import and export.
 These have file extension ".tce", such as:

-   AutomationSpecialistI_BaseSubset.tce dated Feb 2, 2017.
+      &nbsp; &nbsp; &nbsp; `AutomationSpecialistI_BaseSubset.tce` (dated Feb 2, 2017).

 ## Workflow